-Request for approval of projects and activities will come from the Chair of the Organizing Committee to the Secretary-Treasurer of FPSE, who will then send the request to the Finance Sub- Committee of the Executive.
-If there are questions of clarification, the Secretary-Treasurer will seek answers, relay them to the members of the sub-committee, and request approval.
+If there are questions of clarification, the Secretary-Treasurer will seek answers, relay them to the members of the Executive Finance Sub-Committee, and request approval.
 This will be done in as timely a manner as possible.

-Once the activity has been approved, the Secretary-Treasurer shall inform the Chair of the Organizing Committee and the Financial Coordinator, who will file the approval and check it against invoices that come in after the activity has occurred.
+Once the Executive Finance Sub-Committee has made a decision, the Secretary-Treasurer shall inform the applicant and the Staff Accountant, who will file the approval and check it against invoices that come in after the activity has occurred.
 In some cases, FPSE may forward an advance for an approved activity/event.